ScootPad Glossary of Terms

 Writing Assignments: Approach letting teachers assign writing as simple as a daily journal or as complex as an expository essay – able to assign to one or multiple students in the classroom

-Writing Submissions: Student submitted writing assignments, teachers can provide feedback, annotate changes and request revisions
+Writing Submissions: Student-submitted writing assignments, teachers can provide feedback, annotate changes, and request revision.s

 Writing Reports: Class level summary of writing (as compared with rubric requirements) with averages by student – able to be viewed by student as well